pran-7-5/eco_style/README.md

 Should only be used to remove chemical exposure = Vim, Surf, Harpic, Lysol, acid, Isopropyl alcohol.
 ```

-Grocery(organic is written but not given, so grow your own)
+:grapes: Grocery(organic is written but not given, so grow your own)
 --------------------------------------------------------------------------------------------
 ```
 *** Gmo- Genetically modified organisms.